Forms

 to open the Forms Listing.png

-Number of pages - The number of pages of the document.
+• Number of pages - Displays the total number of pages in the form.

-Edit - Change the channel related to this form.
+• Edit channel - Change the channel associated with this form.

 Editing chnnel of form.png

-Active - Only Active forms can be viewed by customers.
+• Active - Only active forms can be viewed and filled out by customers.

-Note that non-active forms will not appear in the list of available forms when clicking on the form icon in the reply box or the compose section.
+Inactive forms do not appear in the list of available forms when clicking the Forms icon in the Reply Box or Compose screen.

 Organizing Forms into Folders